 Born the oldest of four children in Rainy River, Ontario to Eastern European immigrant parents, Bronko spent his youth in International Falls, Minnesota, a border town.
-He assisted his father, “Mike,” both at the general store in town and as a hand on the family farm south of town.
+He assisted his father both at the general store in town and as a hand on the family farm.

 Athletic from a young age, Bronko played both football and basketball in high school.
 His senior year he transferred to Bemidji High School in hopes of securing a college football scholarship, but was declared ineligible because of the transfer, so he played on their basketball team.